home

-The publication survey allows the association to measure members satisfaction with its publication's content and format, logistics of receiving and sharing the publication, appropriateness of frequency, preferences for future articles, and overall satisfaction with the publication.
+The media survey allows the association to measure members satisfaction with each media channel's content and format, logistics of receiving and sharing the publication, appropriateness of frequency, preferences for future articles, and overall satisfaction with the association's media.

 In addition, the association may ask survey participants to rate various publications for their newsworthiness, applicability, timeliness, credibility, and look/design.
 Some associations may also ask members about their preferred method of receiving various information and updates (mail/web/podcast, email, and other online opportunities), various demographics, and whether they will renew their subscriptions.